+Undiversified Passive Investors who have no interest in a job, who lack a diversified investment portfolio, and who will take on the seller's management team and business plan.

+Bargaining Position

-Bargaining Position The terms "value" and "price" are not synonymous.
+The terms "value" and "price" are not synonymous.
 Bargaining position is a function of economic strength, knowledge, skill, and timing.
 As the diagram below illustrates, the price actually paid for a business enterprise has as much to do with successful positioning as it does with the value delivered.
 Successful negotiation of price and terms under a sound strategic plan are as important as intrinsic value in the economic outcome of a business sale transaction.

-Characterization of Buyer and Seller In actual business sales, the buyer and seller seldom have equal bargaining positions.
+Characterization of Buyer and Seller

+In actual business sales, the buyer and seller seldom have equal bargaining positions.
 The seller is often at a disadvantage because the business enterprise must be sold - an owner and key employee has died, the business is no longer competitive, the owner wishes to retire but has not developed successor managers or owners.
 In these instances, the buyer may acquire the business at a price well below its value since the seller does not have a strong bargaining position.

-If the valuation is prepared to assist in negotiations in an actual sale and purchase of business or its securities, the characterization of the buyer and seller is not difficult.
-But the characterization of the willing buyer and seller is more difficult - but very important - in a transaction in which an actual "sale" will not take place, such as a valuation for purposes of determining an estate tax.
+If the valuation is prepared to assist in negotiations in an actual sale and purchase of a business or its equity, the characterization of the buyer and seller is not difficult.
+In contrast, the characterization of the willing buyer and seller is more difficult - but equally as important - in a transaction in which an actual "sale" will not take place, such as a valuation for purposes of divorce, determining an estate tax, or retirement planning.

 Who is to be considered the seller and buyer for purposes of an estate tax valuation or a divorce valuation?
 They are different in each circumstance and may differ from state to state - depending on the law.

-3
+Laws, regulations, and interpretive cases continue to modify these definitions to fit our ever-changing economy, tax laws, and individual property rights.

-A nalyzing the Business Enterprise
+Analyzing the Business Enterprise